icosa-foundation/icosa-gallery/README.md

 To run as if from a fresh install if you have already run the setup process before:

+    TODO - explain what this deletes and what this retains

 `docker compose build --no-cache --force-rm`

 Then: